Research & Scholarship

 Dr. Luparell has a long standing interest in incivility in nursing and nursing education.
 More recently she has begun to explore the role of simulation in nursing education.

-Dr. Mayer is a cardiac clinical nurse specialist with a strong interest in cardiovascular nursing, grief and loss, palliative care and end of life issues.
-Recent research completed by Dr. Mayer includes a qualitative study, which used narrative analysis to examine family bereavement experiences after sudden cardiac death.
+Dr. Mayer is a cardiac clinical nurse specialist with a strong interest in cardiovascular nursing, grief and loss, palliative care, and end of life issues.
+Recently, Dr. Mayer employed narrative analysis to examine family bereavement experiences after sudden cardiac death.

 Helen Melland, PhD, RN